 If there are no queries or concerns to slow the process, registration takes about four months.

 Your trademark registration is yours for a decade.
-After ten years this, you will have to apply for renewal.
+After ten years, you will have to apply for renewal.
 This is a perfect time to assess your brand design and consider what you’d like to remain trademarked and what items need refreshing.
 Get in touch with me if you’d like to do that.